Yale Sustainable Food Program: The Yale Farm

-Throughout the school year, the farm hosts volunteer workdays for students and the community.
-Pizza from the Yale Farm's hearth oven is served to volunteers after Friday workdays.
-Yale Professors from a range of academic disciplines use the farm for their teaching and research, and teachers from New Haven schools bring their classes for lessons in ecology, science, and food production.
-During the summers, undergraduate and graduate interns and research assistants link farm work to their term-time studies and research projects.
-Each spring and autumn, new students gather around the hearth oven to share pizza during Bulldog Days and before leaving on pre-orientation trips in the fall.
+Throughout the school year, the Yale Farm hosts open volunteer workdays for Yale students and the greater New Haven community, offering a hands-on opportunity to engage with food, farming, and sustainability.
+After Friday workdays during the fall and spring, the Yale Farm hosts Knead 2 Know, a weekly presentation series where students and guests share their food systems research or work.
+Yale professors from a wide range of disciplines use the farm as a living classroom for teaching and research, and local K–12 teachers bring their classes for lessons in ecology, science, and food production.
+During the summer, the Lazarus Summer Internship offers Yale undergraduates a paid opportunity to live and work in New Haven while exploring the intersections of food, agriculture, and climate through fieldwork, workshops, and independent projects.
+Other summer interns and research assistants also connect their farm work to academic research and term-time studies.
+Each spring and fall, new students gather around the hearth oven to share pizza during Bulldog Days and before departing on pre-orientation trips, continuing the farm’s tradition of building community through food and place.

-In the Classroom
+Classroom use

 The Sustainable Food Program is an integral part of the academic experience at Yale.
 Since its founding, there has been a proliferation of classes related to food and agriculture at both at Yale College and in the graduate and professional schools.
 For undergraduates interested in rigorous academic study of food, agriculture, and sustainability, the Environmental Studies major now offers a concentration in Sustainable Agriculture.
 For those with a focus in other fields, the YSFP is frequently the subject of student papers, projects, and theses in a variety of disciplines including psychology, literature, and economics.
 Students can count on several dozen courses from myriad disciplines to focus on the connections between food, the environment, health, politics, and the global economy.

 Throughout the year, public lectures by guest speakers join with culinary workshops and film screenings to offer the Yale and New Haven community a chance to learn more about food and farming.
 Past speakers have included chefs Alice Waters and Jacques Pepin, authors Wendell Berry, Eric Schlosser, and Michael Pollan, architect Bill McDonough, and food scientist Harold McGee.
 Culinary workshops at the Yale Farm and in residential college kitchens provide hands-on opportunities for students to learn the art and practice of skills like bread making, fruit preservation, and lacto-fermentation.
 Films offer another way for people to learn about food and agriculture; past films shown at the Whitney Humanities Center have included King Corn and Black Gold.